Recruitment and Sourcing Specialist

 - Keep up-to-date on best practice and latest developments in recruitment and employment markets relevant to CERN, and submit proposals where appropriate in order to raise the awareness of CERN as an employer of choice through both modern and traditional recruitment initiatives.

-Master's degree in the field of Human Resources Management or a related field, with relevant experience.
+Master's degree in Human Resources Management or a related field, with relevant experience.

 - Demonstrated experience in recruitment and sourcing, preferably in an international environment.